Iranian director's taut family saga rivets critics at Cannes

 The intense psychological drama, shot in Paris in French, is Farhadi’s first to be filmed outside his homeland, where Iranian censors have allowed the movie to be distributed.

-“Le Passe” stars well-known Iranian actor Ali Mosaffa as an Iranian man who returns to Paris to finalize a divorce with his wife, Mariel, played by French actress Berenice Bejo (“The Artist”).
+“Le Passe” stars well-known Iranian actor Ali Mosaffa as an Iranian man who returns to Paris to finalise a divorce with his wife, Mariel, played by French actress Berenice Bejo (“The Artist”).

-Among the many warm reviews, The Guardian’s Peter Bradshaw called the film: “A finely crafted, sinewy drama that anatomizes clotted and complex relationships.”
+Among the many warm reviews, The Guardian’s Peter Bradshaw called the film: “A finely crafted, sinewy drama that anatomises clotted and complex relationships.”

 Back in his former home, “Ahmad” (Mosaffa) is thrust into a complex drama involving Mariel and her new partner, whose wife is in a coma, and a resentful teenage daughter struggling to come to terms with her own guilt.